-Hidden Mesa Trail is a 7.3 mile lightly trafficked loop trail located near Franktown, CO that features a river and is rated as moderate.
+Hidden Mesa Trail is a 7.3 mile lightly trafficked loop trail located near Franktown, Colorado that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Ride or hike this 1224-acre open space buffer between Castle Rock and Franktown.
 Embark on this soft-surface trail from the trailhead at the old homestead at Parker Road.
 Follow the farm lane as it crosses over Cherry Creek and then winds up to the top of the mesa where it loops around viewpoints,

 Took my dog on the trail.
 She loved it.
 We were both getting overheated though because there is not enough shade on the trail.
 It was about mid-day and there were a lot of mountain bikers.